marsgroves/CYBERSECURITY/README.md

 # Who Am I?
 I am a Cybersecurity Specialist from Orange County, California.
 I graduated from UC Irvine's Cybersecurity Boot Camp in the winter of 2021, and I am currently in the process of earning my Bachelor's Degree in Cybersecurity.
+My background entails experience in healthcare as a licensed registered respiratory therapist (RRT)

 # Interests
 Red Team/Offensive Security: Penetration Testing, Bug Bounty Hunting, Web App Hacking, Security research, Secure Coding, and Malware analysis.